When asked to describe the “jobs-to-be-done” approach to understanding customers, Clayton Christensen remembers the milkshake.

 Once the various customer needs are identified, the product design process can address different jobs-to-be-done directly.
 This approach alleviates painful disconnects between departments, and positions an entire brand to better serve its customers.

 How can your brand make similarly transformative changes, utilizing the jobs-to-be-done framework to understand and influence consumer behavior?
-Additionally, how can your business embrace its full jobs-as-progress potential, inviting all internal stakeholders to partake in the effort?
+How can your business embrace its full jobs-as-progress potential, inviting all internal stakeholders to partake in the effort?

 The Situation

 What is the environmental context in which consumers choose your product or service?
-In terms of location, timing and other situational factors, how do people encounter your brand in the course of their daily lives?
+Regarding location, timing, and other situational factors, how do people encounter your brand daily?

 These background details may seem inessential, but they sometimes deliver powerful clarity about the nature of the job-to-be-done.
 Remember the moral of the milkshake story: The product’s appeal existed within a particular time and space, a context the chain had overlooked entirely.